Tips For Cleaning Earbuds

 • Extend the headphones as far as possible and wipe the exterior and any buttons, volume dials, or remotes you use with a microfiber cloth dampened with the cleaning spray.
 Spend some extra cleaning time on the area where you grip the headphones while putting them on and taking them off.

 • Dab a cloth or cotton swab with a cleaning solution and wipe to clean the mesh on the main speakers.
-If your headphones have a microphone (like a gaming headset, for example), clean the mesh and adjustable arm with the cleaning solution, too.
+If your headphones have a microphone (like a gaming headset, for example), clean the mesh and adjust the arm with the cleaning solution.

 • Wipe down any cables, including the rubber grip near the jack, with a microfiber cloth dampened with the cleaning solution.